Irreversibility of decorrelating processes: an experimental assessment in cavity QED: Abstract

 \section{Abstract}

 Entropy production quantifies the amount of irreversibility of a physical process, leading to fundamental bounds for thermodynamic quantities.
-Particularly in the quantum realm, considerable research has been carried out in the last decades extending entropy production to nonequilibrium processes.
-We experimentally investigate the entropy production of forward-backward cycles containing different decorrelating processes realized to erase different types of correlations between two interacting systems, from obliterating solely quantum coherence to completely decorrelating local states.
-We apply these processes to the entanglement of a two-level atom, realized with a circular Rydberg atom, and a light field of a high-quality microwave cavity.
-The entropy production is computed from the full quantum-state tomography of the system performed at different stages of the interaction-decorrelation sequence.
-Due to the quantum nature of the atom-cavity system, we find that, although standard, the maximum likelihood estimation method for the density matrix leads to spurious divergences of the entropy production.
-We propose and implement an alternative estimator that remedies such divergences.
-Our work experimentally assesses irreversibility of non-thermal processes and addresses the care that must be taken in handling experimental data to estimate the entropy production.
+It captures the inability to run a physical system forward and then backward, bringing it to the same initial state.
+Considerable research has been carried out in the last decades to extend entropy production to non-equilibrium quantum processes.
+We experimentally investigate the entropy production of such forward-backward cycles affected by genuinely quantum irreversibility.
+Namely, we consider processes realized to erase different types of correlations between two interacting systems, from obliterating solely quantum coherence to completely decorrelating local states.
+This makes the measurement of entropy production experimentally challenging.
+Addressing this challenge is the purpose of this paper.